songxh0424/MovieStats/About.md

 Finally, some of the general information on **Directors** page and **Actors** page are scraped from [IMDb](http://www.imdb.com/) using package `rvest`

+## Packages

+ + `shinydashboard`: The entire web app is built around the ui elements and layout options provided by this package.
+ + `tidyverse`: My go-to collection of packages for data cleaning, manipulation and visualizations.
+ + `rvest`: A package for web scraping in R.
+ + `plotly`:It provides a `ggplotly` function that can convert plots created from `ggplot` to plotly objects.
+Works right out of the box most of the times.
+ + `DT`: An R interface to jQuery DataTable library.
+Creates interactive tables.
+ + `formattable`: Enables conditional formatting for R tables, similar to the conditional formatting in Microsoft Excel.

 ## Issues and TODOs

  + Some pages can take a while to load.
 Especially the rankings.
  + The OMDb API only lists the top 4 actors for each movie.
 Need to get more actors from IMDb.
  + The "Best Seller" movie in director/actor pages may not be accurate since the box office of many movies are not available in the dataset.
 May need to scrape this information from IMDb movie pages.
- + Consider switch from using DT datatable to formattable, at least the summary table should use formattable.
- + Figure out how to make the Box Office sort properly on Directors/Actors pages.
+ + Figure out how to make the Box Office sort properly on Directors/Actors pages.(formattable doesn't work either)